mpetkov228/rock-paper-scissors/README.md

 Project: Rock Paper Scissors

-This is a version of the popular game, played entirely on the console.
+This is a version of the popular game with a simple ui.

 It displays my understanding of beginner programming concepts such as: